-- an abstract (100-200 words long) of the paper or creative work to be presented at the symposium with the presenter’s name removed (please note that your abstract will be published in the on-line symposium schedule).
+- An Abstract (100-200 words long) of the paper or creative work to be presented at the symposium.
+(Please note that all creative works are expected to be accompanied by a short explanatory or analytical presentation, such as a gallery talk).
+All accepted abstracts will be published in the on-line symposium schedule.

 - Dimensions (for Visual artworks only – See Guidelines for Art Submissions)

 - Confirmation of Faculty Mentorship: Faculty mentors should send a short email to firstname.lastname@example.org confirming their work with the student before the submission deadline.